stalwartlabs/jmap-server/README.md

 ### Cluster fuzz

-The cluster fuzz test suite starts a Stalwart JMAP cluster consisting of five nodes and attempts to corrupt the cluster state and/or its data by randomly performimg the following operations:
+The cluster fuzz test suite starts a Stalwart JMAP cluster consisting of five nodes and attempts to corrupt the cluster state and/or its data by randomly performing the following operations:

 - Crash current leader.
 - Crash follower.